CVD (Cumulative Volume Delta) Indicator

 Delta

-Delta measures the difference between buying and selling volumes within a specific period.
-This period can be any candle like a 30-Minutes, 1-Day, or 1-Month candle.
+Delta is the difference between buying and selling volumes within a given period.
+This period can be any candle, such as 30 minutes, 1 day, or 1 month.

 - Green bars, when buyers dominate the market